5sansiva/Bank-Simulation/devlog.md

 11:38 AM 4/12/2025
 I don't have any new thoughts that I haven't already written out in my previous session logs.
 This session, I plan to mainly finish up the teller classes along with maybe finishing up the customer class and further see how the flow is between the classes and such.
 That is what I plan on implementing in this session.

+1:39 PM 4/12/2025
+I was more productive this session.
+I was able to finish the teller class along with the customer class and adjust how the flow should be between the classes.
+I have to do some more testing to see if this is fine and I also have to test on the UTD servers to make sure this program runs on there.
+I did not encounter any major errors during this work session as the minute errors I had were more of how the teller messages were intertwined with the customer messages to start, like the customer enters before all three of the tellers were ready.
+I accomplished more this session because I initially only was going to finish the teller class but I ended up finishing both the teller and customer class for now.
+Next session is mainly testing, double checking with the pdf requirements and testing on the UTD servers.